Switch to Low Back Pain Treatment in Arlington, VA

 The surgery can be done through your abdomen, your side, your back, or a combination of these.
 There is even a procedure that is done through a small opening next to your tailbone.
 No one procedure has been proven better than another.

 The results of spinal fusion for low back pain vary.
 It can be very effective at eliminating pain, not work at all, and everything in between.
 Full recovery can take more than a year.

 Disc Replacement.
-This procedure involves removing the disk and replacing it with artificial parts, similar to replacements of the hip or knee.
+This procedure involves removing the disc and replacing it with artificial parts, similar to replacements of the hip or knee.
 The goal of disc replacement is to allow the spinal segment to keep some flexibility and maintain more normal motion.
 The surgery is done through your abdomen, usually on the lower two discs of the spine.

 It may not be possible to always prevent low back pain.
 We cannot avoid the normal wear and tear on our spines that goes along with aging.
 But there are things we can do to lessen the impact of low back problems.
 Having a healthy lifestyle is a good start.

 Exercise: Combine aerobic exercise, like walking or swimming, with specific exercises to keep the muscles in your back and abdomen strong and flexible.